autocrossblog/autocrossblog.github.io/_posts/2010-09-27-our-first-california-autocross-with-video-and-photos.md

 permalink: our-first-california-autocross-with-video-and-photos
 image:
 categories: [ 350z, nissan, setup ]
+description: Join us in recounting a thrilling day of autocross racing in California, including course walk-throughs, heat runs, and personal insights.
 ---

 So today was the first time I've ever autocrossed in California, and the first time the car has seen an event since our runs at the Colorado event in January.
 I left San Carlos early in the morning and headed off to pick up <a href="https://www.willstrohl.com" >Will Strohl</a>.
 We headed down to Marina California for the Northern California United Five-Ten Owners Club

 We headed south towards Marina, and decided we wanted to try to grab some food, unfortunately we didn't have much luck finding anything, and ended up going a different way than Google Maps originally said.
 Though, to be honest, I think we went a better way, we headed down 101 to 156, and bypassed the hills/mountains over towards Santa Cruz.
 We were there before the gates opened, and when they did we were two of the first people there.